 Plug the bath power cord into a mains outlet of the proper voltage, frequency, and current capability.
-Refer to Section 3.1, Specifications, for details.
+Refer to Section 3.1, Specifications, for power details.
+Refer to and read the CAUTION at the front of the manual concerning brown- out and over voltage protection.
+Check the back panel label for the correct voltage and frequency prior to energizing the bath.
 Turn the bath on using the front panel "POWER" switch.

-The bath begins to heat or cool to reach the previously programmed temperature set-point.
-The front panel LED display indicates the actual bath temperature.
+The bath will turn on and begin to heat or cool to reach the previously programmed temperature set-point.
+The front panel LED display will indicate the actual bath temperature.
+Set the cooling switch to "ON" for below or near ambient temperatures.